Azure/fta-architecturalreview/articles/devtest.md

 * **Are you using a dataset in DevTest that is representative of production, but does not contain customer-sensitive data? &nbsp; Or is your dataset not representative of production data?**

     Is testing taking place in the production environment with real production data?
-If this is the case, be aware of the risk that developers or testers may have access to sensitive data, which could leak.<br><br>Also determine whether tests are being performed against non-repreentative data.
+If this is the case, be aware of the risk that developers or testers may have access to sensitive data, which could leak.

+    Also determine whether tests are being performed against non-repreentative data.
 If this is the case, are there scenarios that could arise in production that had not been thoroughly tested due to the dummy data?

 * **Consider the development pipeline - Is code being reviewed to to ensure that there is no malicious code?**

-    Determine whether code is being used from a third party, e.g. a vendor or third party package.<br><br>Has the code been reviewed prior to it being released onto production servers?
-Could there be any malicious content, e.g. capturing user data.<br><br>While this question focuses on third parties, this could also be the case if there was a rogue developer inside the organisation.
+    Determine whether code is being used from a third party, e.g. a vendor or third party package.

+    Has the code been reviewed prior to it being released onto production servers?
+Could there be any malicious content, e.g. capturing user data.

+    While this question focuses on third parties, this could also be the case if there was a rogue developer inside the organisation.

 * **Consider the development pipline - What steps are being taken to ensure that secrets are not being stored in source control?**

-    Determine whether any passwords, connection strings or additional secrets are being stored in source control.<br><br>If there are, developers or testers may have access to production values.
+    Determine whether any passwords, connection strings or additional secrets are being stored in source control.

+    If there are, developers or testers may have access to production values.
 If a developer goes rogue, or you get a disgruntled employee leaving the organisation, this could pose a risk.
 This would also be a risk if you open sourced code, or code leaked.

 * **How are you securing your source control?
 Are there third party users or vendors who may have access to the underlying code, and could potentially exploit this?**

-    Determine whether access to source control is secure, as well as the overall delivery pipeline the leads to production. <br><br>If not, could a third party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?
+    Determine whether access to source control is secure, as well as the overall delivery pipeline the leads to production.

+    If not, could a third party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?

 * **Have you considered security when you were building your DevOps pipeline?
 What have you specifically built in to achieve a Secure DevOps workflow?**

-    Determine whether access to source control is secure, as well as the overall delivery pipeline the leads to production. <br><br>If not, could a third party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?
+    Determine whether access to source control is secure, as well as the overall delivery pipeline the leads to production.

+    If not, could a third party, or even internal audience, be injecting some kind of malicious tasks into the delivery pipeline to production and could cause a compromise?

     > [https://www.microsoft.com/itshowcase/Article/Content/919/Building-cloud-apps-using-the-Secure-DevOps-Kit-for-Azure](https://www.microsoft.com/itshowcase/Article/Content/919/Building-cloud-apps-using-the-Secure-DevOps-Kit-for-Azure)
     >